elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```
 <!-- caption text="The relationship between gene length and average expression (log scale)" -->

-We can see that the longer a gene is, the higher its measure counts!
+We can see that the longer a gene is, the higher its measured counts!
 As
 explained above, this is an artifact of the technique, not a biological signal!
 How do we account for this?